denkwerk/grunt-nunjuckr/README.md

 A callback function for preprocessing the template path.
 Gets called for every file only with the parameter `file`.

+### Iterator

+A function that represents the iterator.
+Here you can do some custom iteration over e.g. `data` to render multiple sites from one file.

 ## Usage Examples

 ### Basic usage